robinostlund/homeassistant-volkswagencarnet/README.md

 ## Configuration
 * Restart Home Assistant
-* Add and configure the component via the UI: Configuration > Integrations > search for "Volkswagen We Connect" and follow the wizard to configure (use your Volkswagen Connect credentials)
+* Add and configure the component via the UI: Configuration > Integrations > search for "Volkswagen Connect" and follow the wizard to configure (use your Volkswagen Connect credentials)
 * All available features of your car should be added automatically after you have selected the VIN

 ### Configuration flow settings
 * Name your car - Enter a custom name, defaults to VIN (Optional)
-* Username/Password - We Connect (Required)
+* Username/Password - Volkswagen Connect (Required)
 * Region - The country where the car was sold (Required)
 * Mutable - If enabled you can interact with the car, if disabled only data from the car will be presented (Optional)
 * S-PIN - Required for some specific options such as lock/unlock (Optional)